BytelyPlay/minestom-server/README.md

 At the time of writing it is still in development but is almost ready to get close to the real server... \
 My old server had a custom plugin but isn't really that custom... \
 This one is very custom...\
-This one also uses Bridagier since they made it a library and made it open sourced, it's also fitting as it is used for minecraft and this is also minecraft! \
+This one also uses Bridagier since they made it a library and made it open sourced, it's also fitting as it is used for minecraft and this is also minecraft!

-Well up to my memory...
-I don't know if I still have the world files... \
-\
-Also this is in a EXTREME alpha state \
-This is not CLOSE to the original server (yet)
+Instructions to run: install java if you haven't already and open a command prompt in the same directory and type java -jar jardownloaded.jar